thiagola92/la-stopwatch/README.md

 main()
 ```

-But yours functions and methods can receive arguments that you may find yourself wanting inside the callback.
-That's why the callback will include these arguments following this order:
+But yours functions and methods can receive arguments that you may find yourself wanting to use inside the callback.
+That's why the callback will include these arguments.
+Here is the order:
 - Function arguments
 - Extra initialization arguments
 - Duration